KirkDCO/NNFS/README.md

 **Goal**

-My intention with this project was to write a fully functioning neural network architecture from base principles without use an existing framework.
+My intention with this project was to write a fully functioning neural network architecture from base principles without ising an existing framework.
 I wanted to implement various activation functions (linearly, sigmoidal, tanh, ReLU, leaky ReLU, and softmax) along with the code necessary for back propagation.
+(I did use R's builtin tanh function, however.)

 **What This Is**